Applied-Language-Technology/website/source/jupyter.rst

 |

-The following video provides a brief overview of JupyterLab and its functionalities.
+The video below provides a brief overview of JupyterLab and its functionalities.

+|

+.. youtube:: -UwAsLtl8nQ

+|

 To get started with the course, you must `retrieve learning materials and exercises from GitHub <github_pull.rst>`_.